 Eligibility.
-Eligibility.
 You may set up and contribute to your IRA if you (or, if you file a joint tax return, your spouse) received compensation during the year, and you did not reach age 701⁄2 by the end of the year.
-No contributions may be made to your IRA for the year you reach age 701⁄2 or for subsequent years.
+No contributions may be made to your IRA in the year you reach age 701⁄2 or for subsequent years.
 You are responsible for determining your eligibility to make IRA contributions.

 Compensation.
 For purposes of funding an IRA, "compensation" generally means monies earned from working, such as wages, salaries, tips, professional fees, bonuses and other amounts received from providing personal services.
 If you are self-employed, your compensation is your "earned income."
 Taxable alimony received under a valid divorce decree, separate maintenance agreement, or other valid court order is considered compensation.
 Nontaxable combat zone pay received by members of the armed forces is generally considered compensation.
-Compensation for purposes of making IRA contributions includes differential wage payments made by some employers to employees who have been called to active duty.
 Compensation does not include investment earnings, pension or annuity income or other amounts you receive for which your services are not a material income-producing factor.